rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 1. Start with "Why?"
     * The goal is to create valuable functionality, not code
-2. Recognise Value
+2. Recognize Value
     * Understand your user
 3. Cultivate Empathy
     * Does the user care?
 4. The customer is king
-5. Compromise is inevetiable
+5. Compromise is inevitable
 6. Make the right compromises
 7. Push back on the wrong compromises
-    * You can only deliver on your comitments when the buisness delivers on theirs
+    * You can only deliver on your commitments when the business delivers on theirs
-8. Embrace Strtegic Tech Debt
+8. Embrace Strategic Tech Debt
 9. Avoid Unnecessary Tech Debt
-10. Communicate in terms of busnuiss value
+10. Communicate in terms of business value